xRedik/Master_Thesis/README.md

 ```
 ## Code

 The `code` folder contains the implementation of the models.
-It consists of 3 folder, and each folder has the implementation and saved model for every week.
-It also has 1 extra folder that contains the code for data generation which was used to collect the simulated images through the Stellarium program.
+It consists of 2 folder.
+The model folder consists of the model that was used to create and train the model.
+The dataset script generator consists of the script that was usec to generate input images, and corresping positions for the input image (target).

 ## Dataset